Steve Andrews is the musical force behind

 What do you think about the internet as a tool for promoting yourself & your music?

 The Internet is an incredible promotional tool for independent musicians.
-You can get radio play, grow a fan base, create a distribution channel, manufacture and sell CDs and music downloads all online.
+You can get radio play, grow a fan base, create a distribution channel, manufacture and sell CDs and music downloads and post music videos — all online.
 You can use the Internet to create exposure for your music.

 What are your plans for the future?
 Your CD was recently released and has been getting some solid reviews.
 What’s next for you and Beyond from Within?